seqscope/cartloader/docs/reference/run_cartload2.md

 ## Actions

-Specifically, it will perform all the following steps:
+Specifically, `run_cartload2` performs all of the following steps:

 - Converts transcript-level SGE to raster-format PMTiles.
 - Converts topic proportions (.results.tsv.gz) into vector PMTiles for spatial factors.